Code-Institute-Submissions/Freddy2296-nirvana-2.0_AugResub/README.md

 # UX
 ## Project Goals
-The goal with this project was to create a page for one of my favorite bands, so everybody who enjoys the band can get so knowledge on the band.
+The goal with this project was to create a page for one of my favorite bands, so everybody who enjoys the band can get some knowledge on the band.
 Also I wanted the  user to be able to have access to the music of Nirvana and facts about the band they might of not had.
-In reality my main goal was to create a likeable page that the a user would to return too many time, and buy tickets look for information and get intune with the band.
-I hope I have helped with desired question and showed a younger generation a very awesome band of past, enjoy.
+In reality my main goal was to create a likeable page that the a user would likely  return to many time, and buy tickets ,look for information and get intune with the band.
+I hope I have helped with desired question and showed a younger generation a very awesome band of the past, enjoy.
 # User stories
 ## First Time Visitor Goals
 * As a First Time Vister, I want to  be able to get information on the band.